BIO

 At ITEP, she serves on the Cross Cutting Research team, where she supports policy teams across various projects and tracks key legislative and policy developments.
 Her primary research interests lie at the intersection of race and taxation—examining how tax systems impact equity, economic opportunity, and public budgets.

-Brakeyshia regularly shares her findings through published essays and public speaking.
-Her writing has appeared in Tax Notes, The Huffington Post, The Dallas Morning News, The Austin American-Statesman, Bloomberg Tax, Common Dreams, and Human Rights Magazine.
-She has delivered presentations to a range of audiences including the American Bar Association, The University of Texas at Austin, Duke University, The University of Missouri, Boston College, The University of Connecticut, the U.S. Department of State, and policymakers in Texas and Chicago.
+Brakeyshia regularly shares her insights through published essays and public speaking engagements.
+Her work has appeared in Tax Notes, The Huffington Post, The Dallas Morning News, The Austin American-Statesman, and Bloomberg Tax, among other outlets.
+She has presented to diverse audiences, including the American Bar Association, The University of Texas at Austin, Duke University, and policymakers in Texas and Chicago, Illinois.

-Brakeyshia is also a Social Justice Fellow with the MLK Memorial Foundation, where she contributes to advancing Dr. King's legacy through research, advocacy, and public engagement focused on racial and economic justice.
-In this role, she leverages her policy expertise to highlight systemic inequities and propose solutions that promote fairness and inclusion.
-Brakeyshia collaborates with community leaders, scholars, and policymakers to address pressing social justice issues, and serves as a thought leader in national conversations on equity.
+Brakeyshia is a former Social Justice Fellow with the MLK Memorial Foundation, where she contributed to advancing Dr. King's legacy through research, advocacy, and public engagement focused on racial and economic justice.
+In this role, she leveraged her tax policy expertise to highlight systemic inequities and propose solutions that promote fairness and inclusion in the tax code.
+Brakeyshia collaborated with community leaders, scholars, and policymakers to address pressing social justice issues, and served as a thought leader in national conversations on racial equity.

 A proud native of Carrollton, Texas, Brakeyshia is committed to building a more just and inclusive society.